 The International Academy of Greenwich offers a Curriculum which is highly personalised, authentic and actively promotes the importance of language.
 This is to enable all learners to develop as a Global Citizens and as a lifelong-lifewide learners.
-Through a model of cross-subject enquiries guided by driving real-world questions and concepts, learners are presented with countless opportunities to engage deeply with the knowledge, attitudes and skills of a wide range of academic disciplines while seeing its direct relevance to the world around them.
+Through a model of cross-subject enquiries guided by essential real-world questions, learners will be presented with countless opportunities to engage deeply with the knowledge, attitudes and skills of a wide range of academic disciplines while seeing its direct relevance to the world around them.

-- Our choice of enquiries are designed around real-world issues, enabling students to make valuable connections between their studies and the world around them. - Our unique Professional Pathways curriculum at Key Stage 4 seeks to prepare students for further study, the world of professional work and a lifetime of learning. - Our approach is designed to enable all students to master individual subjects, to develop the 'future-proof' literacies, competencies and attributes of a 'future-ready' learner and Active Global Citizen.
+- Our choice of enquiries are designed around real-world issues, enabling students to make valuable connections between their studies and the world around them. - Our unique Professional Pathways curriculum at Key Stage 4 seeks to prepare students for further study, the world of professional work and a lifetime of learning. - Our approach is designed to enable all students to master individual subjects, to develop the 'future-proof' literacies, competencies and attributes of a 'future-ready' learner and Global Citizen.

+Traditionally schools deliver the same curriculum year after year with no thought about the changing nature of the teacher or the learner.
 We have a highly structured curriculum skeleton which can be fleshed out in response to the needs of learners and their emerging interests.
-Our Curriculum is organised under key concepts such as Identity, Connections, and Global Interactions, and through Driving Questions such as To what extent is our shared IAG identity 'Global'? and Colony Mars: What is required in order to create a sustainable human community on Mars?.
-It is through these unifiers that subject disciplines are taught both overtly and as integrated interdisciplinary enquiries.
+Our Curriculum is organised under key concepts such as Identity, Connections, and Global Interactions, and through Driving Questions such as To what extent is our shared IAoG identity 'Global'? and Colony Mars: What is required in order to create a sustainable human community on Mars?.
+It is through these unifiers that subject disciplines will be taught both overtly and as integrated interdisciplinary enquiries.

-In addition the learner attributes of the Global Citizenship Profile, Approaches to Teaching and Learning and assessment criterion linked to both the IAG Standard and MYP are mapped out across the Curriculum ensuring clarity and rigour.
-These concepts, questions, attributes, ATL's and criterion change every term (6 weeks) creating a natural beginning and end to a cycle of learning.
+In addition the learner attributes of the Global Citizenship Profile, Approaches to Teaching and Learning and assessment criterion linked to both the IAoG Standard and MYP are mapped out across the Curriculum ensuring clarity and rigour.
+These concepts, questions, attributes, ATL's and criterion will change every 1/2 term creating a natural beginning and end to a cycle of learning.

 - Each academic year of the IAG Curriculum has a different focus as a means of building the foundations for evermore independent and self-directed learning towards liberation.
 Year 7 has a focus on induction into the systems, ways and norms of the academic and social life of IAG.
 We call this 'Transition'. - Following graduation from this foundation year students will move into Year 8 where they will begin to sample a greater variety of distinct subjects, experiences and begin to make decision about their learning pathways through the choice of electives, exploratory courses and through the themes of their Individual Projects.
 Constant review of an individual's Personalised Learning Plan will facilitate this process.
 We call this 'Exploration'. - Year 9 will see even more choice with students making informed decisions about the Professional Pathway they would like to follow, selecting the Major and Minor elements of a Pathway as they continue their journey towards mastery and the summative assessments of Year 11.
-We call this 'Specialisation'. - Following a further graduation student will enter
+We call this 'Specialisation'. - Following a further graduation student will enter - Year 10.

-Year 10.
 The traditional GCSE years of 10 and 11 will see students undertaking academic studies linked to their Pathway alongside accredited Community and Individual Projects and work based Internships.
 Inline with the more experiential element of this phase in the IAG Curriculum we call this